Szpadel/codex-mcp-code-review/README.md

 # Codex MCP Code Review

 Run Codex app-server reviews of uncommitted changes via an MCP tool.
+Compared to the built-in `/review`, this keeps review context clean while fixes happen in the main session that retains implementation knowledge, reducing regressions and enabling longer autonomous runs with better code quality.

 ## Requirements